-This good work of sanctification (being made perfect) should not be chased in order to earn right standing before God—that is something we can never earn, but it was gloriously earned for us in Jesus alone.
+This good work of sanctification (being made perfect) should not be chased in order to earn right standing before God—that is something we can never earn.
+It was gloriously earned for us in Jesus.
 He is our salvation.
-It is in the power of Christ’s death and resurrection that we work.
-His death paid the price for our sin and brought us near to God.
-The curtain was torn in two and the power of God is not longer cloistered away for high priests only.
-That transformative power is ours, in Jesus Christ, our forever priest, who mediates on our behalf before the Father.
+It is in His resurrection power that we work.

 The temple curtain was torn in two because the power and presence of God is no longer cloistered away for priestly access only.
 That transformative power is ours.